Ukraine urges civilians to leave liberated areas for winter

 The government will provide “transportation, accommodation, medical care,” she said.

-The evacuations come just over a week after Ukraine retook the city of Kherson and areas around it.
+The evacuations come more than a week after Ukraine retook the city of Kherson and areas around it.
 The liberation of the area marked a major battlefield gain, while the evacuations now highlight the difficulties the country is facing following heavy Russian shelling of its power infrastructure as winter weather sets in.

+Russian-installed authorities in the Kherson region on Monday also reiterated their call to people to evacuate an area on the eastern bank of the Dnieper River, which Moscow now controls.
+Officials cited a “high level of military treat” in the Kakhovskiy district as they asked residents to go to evacuation points.

+Russia has set up defense lines along the eastern bank of the Dnieper River, fearing that Ukrainian forces would push deeper into the region..

-Russia has been pounding Ukraine’s power grid and other infrastructure from the air, causing widespread blackouts and leaving millions of Ukrainians without heat, power or water as frigid cold and snow blankets the capital, Kyiv, and other cities.
+Since Ukraine retook the Kherson city just over a week ago, Russia has stepped up pounding Ukraine’s power grid and other infrastructure from the air, causing widespread blackouts and leaving millions of Ukrainians without heat, power or water as frigid cold and snow blankets the capital, Kyiv, and other cities.

 In 15 Ukrainian regions, four-hour or longer power outages were expected Monday, according to Volodymyr Kudrytsky, the head of Ukraine’s state grid operator, Ukrenergo.
 More than 40% of the country’s energy facilities were damaged by Russian missile strikes in recent weeks.